alanyu19/fflip/README.rst

 However, a lot of coffe's functionality depends on molecular simulation packages.
 In order to use program-specific functions, these programs have to be installed.

-1) CHARMM (optional): Required for everything in fflip/uachain.
+1) CHARMM (optional): Required for fflip/uachain.
 Make sure the command *charmm* can be called from a terminal.
 2) OpenMM: Required.
 3) openmmtools: Required.
 4) mdtraj: Required